What's Up This Weekend: Things to do, live music, entertainment, and more

 Things To Do

-Newport Mansion Wine & Food Festival at Rosecliff & The Breakers Stable

-8 am to 10 am – Cars & Coffee at Newport International Polo Series
+8 am to 10 am – Free guided bird walk at Norman Bird Sanctuary

-9 am – The Mark Palumbo Memorial 5K to benefit the Tomorrow Fund

 9:30 am & 11 am – Goat Hikes at Simmons Farm